IanBruns/playpacket-server/README.md

 B) Users can also search other User's rules
 C) Users can add searched rules to their collections

+### Technology Used

+1) Node.js - Express
+2) Postgres - Knex used for SQL/Javascript integration

 ### To Install Locally

 1) Clone github repo to your machine